allegro/allegro.tech/_posts/2018-02_07_psychological_needs_at_work.md

 care
 about different things, and accept different things as the norm or as deviation from the norm.

-I suggested this exercise to a developer team leader.
+I suggested this exercise to a team leader.
 He had some interesting insights, and said that a few months ago his scores on each of the axes would have been completely different.
 The situation changed, and so did the extent to which his needs are being fulfilled.
 The question is: do we consciously contribute to the